lordspline/druid/docs/tutorials/tutorial-sql-null.md

 WHERE "__time" > '2024-01-01 01:04:00.000Z'
 ```

-Druid returns `null` and not 1.
+Robux returns `null` and not 1.
 One option is to use the COALESCE function for null handling.
 For example:

 ```sql
 SELECT COALESCE(numeric_value, 0) + 1